-Law and English Law with European Legal Studies at Aberdeen is a brilliant combination which builds on the strong reputation of our highly-ranked Aberdeen Law School plus the bonus of gaining all the necessary subjects to pursue your career in Scotland OR in England and Wales.
+Law and English Law with European Legal Studies at Aberdeen is a brilliant combination which builds on the strong reputation of our highly-ranked Aberdeen Law School plus the bonus of gaining all the necessary subjects to pursue your career in Scotland OR in England, Wales or Northern Ireland.
 You’ll also have the further career advantage of spending a full year of your five-year programme abroad studying in-depth the legal systems of Europe.

 This programme is studied on campus.

 Our Law school is ranked 5th out of over 90 law schools in the UK (the Times GUG 2019 and CUG 2019) , joint first for graduate prospects (CUG 2019) , and with 94% student satisfaction rating (NSS 2017).

 Law at Aberdeen looks at the historical, social, political and economic forces that influence our legal systems and govern our societies.
 You’ll learn to think like a lawyer rather than just 'learn' law.

 A major factor in our quality is the calibre and enthusiasm of our staff, testing your mental agility with complex, realistic legal scenarios as you get to grips with criminal, public and private law, legal systems, contracts, human rights, and explore family law, the law of property, and legal aspects of the EU.

 You’ll also have opportunities to hone your skills in student-led initiatives such as mock legal debating, our Law Society, students’ journal, and our community law clinic – the Aberdeen Law Project.

 As with all the other combined programmes, you’ll cover the required content of Scots and English Law to gain the LLB.
 You’ll also spend all your third year through the Erasmus Exchange Programme at either Aarhus, Deusto, Helsinki, Leuven or Maastricht universities, or the Vienna University of Economics and Business, studying European legal systems with courses taught in English.